I walked the Cape Wrath Trail in the summer of 2017. The route is roughly 230 miles, and it took me 15 days to walk it north to south.

 I had planned on crossing the valley and going down through Gleann Blanasdail, round Meallan Ghobhar to Kinlochewe, but it had blown a gale and rained all night which made me worry about crossing Abhainn an Fhasaigh.
 As this river crossing may have become dangerous, or even impossible, I chose the easier route through Kinlochewe Forest instead.

 Reluctantly packing up the tent from my idyllic pitch, I set off and found the track through some new tree planting.
-It led me past the Heights of Heights of Kinlochewe which will be a really nice woodland in a few years’ time.
+It led me past the Heights of Kinlochewe which will be a really nice woodland in a few years’ time.

 I arrived at the Caravan and Motorhome Club campsite in the centre of Kinlochewe just after lunch and I was made very welcome.
 The site accepts a few tents and I was the only tent there.
 They gave me a tidy grass pitch with a picnic bench (what luxury!)
 The site had also been storing my resupply parcel and it was great to restock.
 The best thing, however, was a long hot shower – a wonderful feeling to be clean again.